Nigeria impounds British plane for breaking coronavirus flight ban rules: aviation minister

 Flights for essential services, such as the delivery of food supplies and items for humanitarian use, are permitted.

-Aviation Minister Hadi Sirika said in a tweet on Sunday that a plane had been impounded after the rules were broken.
+Aviation Minister Hadi Sirika said on Twitter on Sunday that a plane had been impounded after the rules were broken.

-Sirika said a UK company “was given approval for humanitarian operations but regrettably we caught them conducting commercial flights.”
+Sirika said a UK company “was given approval for humanitarian operations but regrettably we caught them conducting commercial flights”.

 The message added: “The craft is impounded, crew being interrogated.
 There shall be maximum penalty.”